LogoActuator Machining

 Chemical Composition (ASTM A29/A108)

-Data Sources & Verification: Mechanical properties, chemical compositions, and fatigue endurance bounds are based on ASTM A108 (Cold-Finished Chromoly Alloy Steel),ASTM A29/A29M standards, and cross-referenced with ASM International fatigue datasets.
-Public standards do not guarantee a specific mill condition; final acceptance still depends on the MTR, drawing, heat-treatment certificate, and inspection plan.
+Data Sources & Verification: Public standards and supplier guidance define bar-product, chemistry, and bearing-interface context.
+They do not prove final yield strength, tensile strength, hardness, or fatigue acceptance for a specific shaft.
+Final acceptance still depends on the MTR, drawing, heat-treatment certificate, and inspection plan.
 Data last reviewed: June 25, 2026.

 Ground precision shaft with controlled bearing surfaces